 Chemical disinfection: this can be done with chlorine preparations based on sodium dichloroisocyanurate, with higher concentration (70-90%) alcohol solutions or with water peroxide.

-• Sterilisation: A process that kills or inactivates all micro-organisms on or in an object.
+A third way is irradiation with UV technology: this is not new, but it is emerging because of the speed and environmental aspects. - Sterilisation: A process that kills or inactivates all micro-organisms on or in an object.
 This reduces the chance of living organisms being present per sterilised unit to less than 1 in 106.

 Sterilisation is a process that requires more expertise.
 Specially trained persons often carry it out.
 Frequently used methods are heat sterilisation, radiation sterilisation, ethylene oxide sterilisation and steam sterilisation in combination with formaldehyde.